battistabiggio/battistabiggio.github.io/_pages/about.md

 - B.Sc., Electronic Engineering, University of Cagliari, Italy, 2004 (with honors)

 **Awards and Honors**
+- Google 2022 Security and Privacy Research Award, sponsored by the Security, Anti-abuse and Privacy teams at Google, for his research achievements in adversarial machine learning.
 - 2022 ICML Test of Time Award for the paper: "Poisoning Attacks against Support Vector Machines" (published at ICML 2012).
 - 2021 NeurIPS Outstanding Reviewer Award (top 8% reviewers)
 - 2021 Best Paper Award and Pattern Recognition Medal for the paper: "Wild Patterns: Ten Years After the Rise of Adversarial Machine Learning" (published on Elsevier Pattern Recognition in 2018).